Karoline Podolak

 Karoline Podolak (Polish: Karolina Podolak) is a Canadian-Polish operatic soprano.
-She has performed leading roles in European and Canadian opera houses and has won major international voice competitions including the Canadian Opera Company’s Ensemble Studio Competition, the Nuits Lyriques International Competition in Marmande, the George and Nora London Foundation Competition, and the Loren L. Zachary National Vocal Competition.
+She has performed leading roles in European and Canadian opera houses and has won major international voice competitions including the Canadian Opera Company's Ensemble Studio Competition, the Nuits Lyriques International Competition in Marmande, the George and Nora London Foundation Competition, and the Loren L. Zachary National Vocal Competition.
 She has been formally recognized as a contemporary contributor to Polish culture and heritage.

 Early life and education

 Podolak was born in Toronto, Canada.
-An alumni of the Karol Szymanowski Academy of Music in Katowice, Poland where she completed a Master of Music in Opera Performance, she earlier completed a Bachelor of Arts in Media Production at the RTA School of Media at Ryerson University (now Toronto Metropolitan University).
+An alumna of the Karol Szymanowski Academy of Music in Katowice, Poland, where she completed a Master of Music in Opera Performance, she earlier completed a Bachelor of Arts in Media Production at the RTA School of Media at Ryerson University (now Toronto Metropolitan University).
 She attended Cawthra Park Secondary School in Mississauga, where she completed an honours Dramatic Arts diploma.

 Career

-Podolak made her operatic debut in 2019 at the Silesian Opera House in Poland, performing Zuzia in Stanisław Moniuszko’s Verbum nobile and Adele in Johann Strauss II’s Die Fledermaus.
+Podolak made her operatic debut in 2019 at the Silesian Opera House in Poland, performing Zuzia in Stanisław Moniuszko's Verbum nobile and Adele in Johann Strauss II's Die Fledermaus.

-In 2022 she won First Prize and the Audience Choice Award at the Canadian Opera Company’s Centre Stage Ensemble Studio Competition.
+In 2022 she won First Prize and the Audience Choice Award at the Canadian Opera Company's Centre Stage Ensemble Studio Competition.
 In 2023 she won the Grand Prix at the Nuits Lyriques International Competition in Marmande, the Grand Prize at the George and Nora London Foundation Competition, the Loren L. Zachary National Vocal Competition, and Third Prize at the Gerda Lissner International Vocal Competition in New York.

-She has performed Violetta in Verdi’s La traviata as well as Norina in Gaetano Donizetti's Don Pasquale with National Opera and Ballet of Bulgaria.
+She has performed Violetta in Verdi's La traviata as well as Norina in Gaetano Donizetti's Don Pasquale with National Opera and Ballet of Bulgaria.

 She has appeared in recital at the Opéra National de Bordeaux in France, and performed Papagena in The Magic Flute at the Daegu Opera House in South Korea.

-Podolak has participated in young artist training programs including the Canadian Opera Company’s Ensemble Studio and the Atelier lyrique of the Opéra de Montréal.
+Podolak has participated in young artist training programs including the Canadian Opera Company's Ensemble Studio and the Atelier lyrique of the Opéra de Montréal.

-At the Canadian Opera Company she sang Vixen in Janáček’s The Cunning Little Vixen, and at the Opéra de Montréal she performed the roles of Fire, Princess, and Nightingale in Ravel’s L’enfant et les sortilèges.
+At the Canadian Opera Company she sang Vixen in Janáček's The Cunning Little Vixen, and at the Opéra de Montréal she performed the roles of Fire, Princess, and Nightingale in Ravel's L'enfant et les sortilèges.

-Her concert work includes performances of Mozart’s Requiem and Bach’s Magnificat with Sing the North, and an upcoming recital with the Orchestre classique de Montréal in a program of Polish repertoire.
+Her concert work includes performances of Mozart's Requiem and Bach's Magnificat with Sing the North, and a recital with the Orchestre classique de Montréal in a program of Polish repertoire.

 She has been recognized as a modern contributor to Polish culture and heritage.
 In 2024, she received the Bronze Cross of Merit from the President of Poland for her contributions to the arts.
 In 2025, she received the "Outstanding Pole in Canada" recognition from Teraz Polska, awarded to those who contribute in a unique way to the promotion of Poland, Polish culture and values in Canada.